Sweetheart Abbey, near Dumfries, was founded by the remarkable Lady Dervorguilla in 1273 in memory of her husband John Balliol.

-It’s a wonderfully romantic and evocative picture of Sweetheart Abbey, penned by a 19th century writer who perhaps understood the touching story of Dervorguilla, the lady of Galloway who founded the abbey in 1273, in memory of her husband.
+It’s a wonderfully romantic and evocative picture of Sweetheart Abbey, penned by a 19th century writer who perhaps understood the touching story of Dervorguilla, the lady of Galloway.

 Her distinctive name was the Latinisation of the Gaelic (Derbhforgaill) which may have come from an Irish ancestor in the Galloway line.

 Chronicler Walter Bower, writing many years after the event, argued that Dervorguilla was illegitimate because the dispensation requested for her parents’ marriage (they were cousins) was not awarded because the messenger carrying the request had died on the way to Rome.
 How different would her life have been should her illegitimacy have been established?

 Marriage to John de Balliol

 The Chronicles of Melrose records that in 1233, Alan of Galloway gave his daughter to John de Balliol (I) in marriage.
 Together the couple had at least eight children.
 The eldest son, also John Balliol (II), was a future king of Scotland.

 Frustratingly, information about her early life is scarce.
 It’s only after her marriage that we learn more about her.

 The death of her father in 1234 brought substantial wealth to Dervorguilla and her husband, with further inheritances adding considerably to their fortune.